Yijun Liao

-Yijun Liao, also known as Pixy Liao, is a Chinese artist, living in New York City.
+Yijun Liao, also known as Pixy Liao, is a Chinese-American photographer based in Tokyo.

 Biography

 Liao was born in Shanghai.
-She currently lives in Brooklyn.
-Liao received an MFA in photography from the University of Memphis.
+She received an MFA in photography from the University of Memphis in 2008.
+She currently lives and works in Tokyo, Japan.

+She has exhibited her work internationally at venues such as the Art Institute of Chicago, Fotografiska, Rencontres d'Arles, the Asia Society, the National Gallery of Australia, and M+ Museum.

 She is mostly known for her series Experimental Relationship.
-The series depicts her with her younger Japanese partner, Moro.
+The series depicts her with her younger Japanese boyfriend and collaborator, Takahiro Morooka (nicknamed Moro).
 The elaborate photography depicted challenges gender norms in regards to media and sexual expression.
 Her photography attempts to change the way society sees nudity and media through the lens of a whole new perspective.

-Liao is a recipient of a New York Foundation for the Arts Fellowship, Santo Foundation Individual Artist Awards, Jimei x Arles International Photo Festival Madame Figaro Women Photographers Award, En Foco's New Works Fellowship and LensCulture Exposure Awards.
-She has been an artist in residence for University of Arts London, School of Visual Arts RISO Lab, Pioneer Works, Light Work, Lower Manhattan Cultural Council, Center for Photography at Woodstock and Camera Club of New York.